jomoflash/jomoflash/README.md

 #### __Integration & DevOps Engineer__ 👨‍💻
 cooking magic | staying Curious 🦋

 A highly proficient DevOps engineer with expertise in leading-edge technologies like Kubernetes, Docker, Ansible, Jenkins, Openshift, and IBM API Connect.
 Highly competent in developing and automating diverse services using various programming languages and cloud-native tools.
-With extensive experience as a software and system design engineer, seamlessly integrating software development and infrastructure management.
+With extensive experience as a software and system engineer, seamlessly integrating software development and infrastructure management.
 I am dedicated to assisting traditional IT companies in their cloud transition and establishing resilient, scalable infrastructures with a special focus on containerization technologies.

 #### **Connect with me!** <br/>